 - YELLOW COLOR – 4 TBSP

 - BLUE COLOR – 8 TBSP

-Stir until as much of the sugar is dissolved as possible—time to use your baster to create a colorful rainbow in a jar.
+Stir until as much of the sugar is dissolved as possible—time to use your baster to create a colourful rainbow in a jar.
 Squeeze the baster and put it in the red water.
 Release a little of the pressure to suck up some red water.
 What next?
 Keeping it squeezed, transfer to orange, release a little more to suck up some orange water.
-Continue to do this for all the colors.
-Make sure you leave enough pressure in the baster to get you through all six colors.
+Continue to do this for all the colours.
+Make sure you leave enough pressure in the baster to get you through all six colours.
 Yahoo!
 Rainbow is formed!

 Things you need: